FimGroup/fim/DocTodoList.md

     * used for pipeline/flow/connector/function/etc
 * [ ] Multidimensional array in mapping
     * Prefer to regard such type of array as single dimensional array for convenience
+    * protocol that support this: json
+    * protocol that not support this: protobuf
 * [ ] Array operators for mapping
     * Split into array / merge into object or primitives
     * Read/Write single index, leaving untouched indexes default values(primitive default value or null object)